 Phase 7.
 Jets and embellishments.
 Hydrotherapy jets and additional features like LED lighting are installed along with tile, coping, and pool exterior.

-Water circuit therapy or hot tub hydrotherapy is not just a luxurious pool trend, but it offers scientifically-backed health benefits.
+Water circuit therapy or hot tub hydrotherapy is not just a luxurious pool trend, as it offers scientifically backed health benefits.

 Improved Sleep Quality

 Adequate quality sleep is necessary to stay healthy, and for this, soaking in hot water before going to bed can be a relaxing routine that you can adopt.
 Hot tubs can feature between 30 and 100 jets that help you get a relaxing hydromassage.

 Removal of Toxins and Stress